List of characters in the Mahabharata: Pradyumna

-Pradyumna was the son of Sri Krishna and Rukmini.
-He is the reincarnation of Kamadeva, who was burnt by lord Shiva for shooting arrow of love at him.
-After his birth, he was kidnapped by Sambara and thrown into water.
-However, he survived and was raised by Mayawati (reincarnation of devi Rati).
-Later, he defeated Sambara and returned to Dwarka.
-He married Mayawati, Prabhavati and Vidarbha princess Rukmavati, and had a son Aniruddha.

 Pratipa

-Pratipa was a king in the Mahabharata, who was the father of Shantanu and grandfather of Bhishma.

 Prativindhya

-Prativindhya was the son of Yudhisthir and Draupadi.
-He was the eldest brother among Upapandavas.
+Prativindhya was the son of Yudhishthira and Draupadi.
+He was the eldest brother among Draupadeyas.

 Prishati

-Prishati (lit. daughter-in-law of Prishata) was the wife of King Drupada and the mother of Shikhandini and Satyajit.
+Prishati (lit. daughter-in-law of Prishata) is the chief-queen of King Drupada and the mother of Shikhandini, Dhrishtadhyumna and Draupadi.
 After Drupada performed a yajna (fire-sacrifice) to obtain a powerful son, she was asked by the sages to consume the sacrificial offering to conceive a child.
 However, Prishati had perfumed saffron in her mouth and requested the sages to wait till she had a bath and washed her mouth.
 The sages criticised her untimely request and poured the offering into the flames of the yajna, from which Dhrishtadhyumna and Draupadi emerged.
-Overwhelmed by their arrival, Prishati requested the sages to declared her as the mother of Dhrishtadhyumna and Draupadi.
+Overwhelmed by their arrival, Prishati requested the sages to declare her as the mother of Dhrishtadyumna and Draupadi.

 Purochana

 Purochana was the builder of the Lakshagraha.
 However, he, along with his wife and her sons, perished in the fire.
 He was the royal chief architect in Hastinapura.
 He was a friend of Shakuni and Duryodhana.
 Purochana built the Lakshagraha palace and burnt it.
 He was killed by Bhima in the Lakshagraha palace.
 Purochana had a wife and many sons.
 In his last life, Purochana had been Prahasta, Ravana's uncle and commander-in-chief of his army.
 Shakuni and Duryodhana made another plan to kill the Pandavas.
 Shakuni told Purochana to build a really beautiful palace in Varnavrata out of only materials that can catch and spread fire easily.
 Purochana quickly did as Shakuni had said.
 Purochana called the palace Lakshagraha.
 It was made out of materials such as wax and twigs.

 After some time, Shakuni convinced the Pandavas and Kunti to visit Lakshagraha.
 Purochana and his wife welcomed the Pandavas and Kunti grandly.
 After 10 days, during the night, Purochana set fire on the palace.
 The Pandavas woke up and realized that this had been another one of Duryodhana and Shakuni's evil schemes.
 Bhima got really mad.
 While Purochana and his sons and wife were trying to escape, Bhima killed all of them, including Purochana.
 The Pandavas barely managed to escape the fire.